Good products emanate from a real need.

 If these techniques can help kids with learning and language difficulties, can’t they help all children learn to read sooner and better?
 Yes!
 Alphagram materials are perfect for home-schooling parents.
 They supplement literature-based K-3 reading programs.
 They can reinforce words in the day’s story or teach common spelling patterns.
 They can be used in small groups and resource rooms to help students who need extra attention.

 And now, during this time when schools are closed, they are here for you to use at home, to keep pre-schoolers and kindergarteners happily occupied and learning.
 And they fill a huge gap for older kids who were in special ed or resource room.

 They are a great way for parents and grandparents to introduce pre-schoolers to the alphabet and the concepts of letter-sounds and blending.

 Since we first tested prototypes with primary-grade reading teachers in New York City, customers have been telling us that kids love our products—and that they work.
 Please see our “From Parents and Teachers” (testimonials) page.

 Based on teacher, tutor, and parent requests, we developed a line of products including WordMaker, with individual packs of cards that let you spell any word; the Ready, Set, Read! teaching guide series filled with fun, effective lesson activities; Big Letter-Sound Cards for hanging on the wall, “Letter-Sounds Posters” in English, Spanish, Hebrew, and Chinese; “Alphagram Tracing Letters” for handwriting practice (many kids who can read can’t write legibly); and our super-fun “Write the Right Word” game that teaches vocabulary and spelling.

-Let us know what you would like to see (and use) next!
+Please let us know what you would like to see (and use) next!

 We want to hear from you.